COPtoLON/TMRW/market expectations.md

 This will help associate whether the company expects to have to change their market participation state (Neutral, defense, attack, counter) often, or sparsely

 ## Operations considerations
-There is a large range of possible actions in the market
+There is a large range of possible actions in the market, these will be considered as operations.
+- One can buy and hold, this is called going long
+- One can borrow and sell an asset, this is called shorting
+- One can buy options, futures or swaps with regards to a positions, in this way strategic implementations of positions can be taken into account
+- One can buy an asset in one exchange and sell it higher in another exchange, in this way benefitting from differences in exchanges.
+- One can borrow money, to perform the previous actions, this is called leveraging
+- One can propose bid or ask prices in the market, in this way building an expectation of what the other market participants think of certain prices
+- ...

 ## Participants
 In respect to participants, a general consideration will be that some participants can be easily observed, some may be less observable.